farah1902/Real-Estate-Agency-App/README.md

-# 🏡 Responsive Real Estate Agency Website
+# 🏡 Responsive Real Estate Agency Application

 Welcome to the Responsive Real Estate Agency Website—a fully responsive, modern, and feature-rich real estate platform built using **Next.js**.
 This project is designed to provide a seamless user experience while offering an efficient way to showcase real estate listings. 🚀